 A study from the Netherlands examined the long-term mortality rate of transsexuals who received hormones.
 A total of 966 transwomen and 365 transmen were followed for a median of 18.5 years and a minimum of 1 year.
 For transwomen, the following statistics were compiled: lung and blood cancers were higher than the general population, as was ischemic heart disease (speculation by Una: possibly due to the fact that transwomen are much more likely to be smokers than the general population).
 No cases of breast cancer were reported.
 Most transwomen were on ethinyl estradiol, which is not commonly prescribed since the mid-2000’s, and which was found to be a contributing factor.
 The rate of AIDS deaths was 30 times the general population, the rate of illegal drug-related death 13 times the general population, and the rate of suicide nearly 6 times the general population.
 For transmen digestive tract and blood cancers were higher than the general population, as was genitourinary system disease.
 The rate of illegal drug-related death was 25 times the general population, and the rate of suicide nearly 2 times the general population.
 It should be noted that the overall death rate due to cancer was nearly identical to the general population.
 What is important to note is that in terms of suicide rates, no comparison was made with a control group of untreated transsexuals, so no clear conclusions can be drawn as to how effective transsexual hormone treatment is for changing suicide rates.
 (Asscheman)

 A Swedish study of 191 transwomen and 133 transmen over 1973-2003 who had undergone SRS found that they were 2.8 times as likely to die from any cause than the general population, 2.5 times as likely to die from cardiovascular disease, and 2.1 times as likely to die from cancer.
 More tellingly, they were 19.1 times as likely to die by suicide.
 They were also 7.9 times as likely to have made a suicide attempt.
 However, when the data was limited to the last 15 years of the study, all of these mortality rates deceased substantially.
 For example, those who transitioned in the 1988-2003 period had an overall mortality risk 1.9 times greater than the general population, and double the risk of a suicide attempt.
-This difference is likely due to the advancements in treating transsexuals over the latter quarter of the 20th century.
+Some outcomes of this study might be explained by having a follow-up period of greater than 10 years, which was longer than prior studies.
+Overall mortality rates only significantly increased for the group operated on prior to 1989.
+Improved outcomes after 1989 might be explained by improved trans health care during 1990s, along with improved treatment of transpersons in society.
 Transmen fared better in all categories than transwomen.
 The study noted that the increase in cancer was not likely to be due to hormone treatment, and due to the locations of the cancer it is likely to be related to the increased rate of smoking (well-known) among transsexuals.
 Transwomen had a higher rate of criminal behavior than female controls, but less than male controls.
 (Dhejne)